-In vivo allele-selectivity: Using an allele-selective mHTT SNP3 targeting oligonucleotide that represented a back-up candidate to our WVE-003 clinical candidate, we investigated allele-selectivity in vivo.
-After administration (3 x 100 ug ICV doses), the allele-selective molecule decreased mHTT and spared wtHTT in the cortex, striatum and hippocampus of Hu97/18 mice up to 12 weeks post-injection throughout the brain.
+In vivo allele-selectivity: We then tested in vivo allele-selectivity using an allele-selective mHTT SNP3 targeting oligonucleotide in a humanized mouse model ("Hu97/18").
+The mice express a human YAC wtHTT transgene (with 18 CAG repeats) and a human BAC mHTT transgene (with 97 CAG repeats).
+The mice carry the SNP3 variant associated with the human mHTT allele, and they do not express mouse huntingtin.
+After administration (3 x 100 ug ICV doses), the allele-selective molecule decreased mHTT and spared wtHTT in the cortex, striatum, and hippocampus of Hu97/18 mice up to 12 weeks post-injection throughout the brain.
 By contrast a pan-silencing control decreased expression of both mHTT and wtHTT, and the silencing activity was both less potent and less durable than the allele-selective molecule, especially in the striatum.

-Data are mean ± SD, n=8; Stats: ns non-significant, P<0.05, P<0.01, P<0.001, P<0.0001, versus PBS by 1-way ANOVA
+$Data~are~mean \pm SD,~n=8;~Stats:~ns~non-significant,~P<0.05,~P<0.01,~P<0.0001,~P<0.0001~versus~PBS~by~1-way~ANOVA$